jibhesaloni/Portfolio-1/README.md

 This is my personal developer portfolio built to showcase my **technical skills, projects, education, certifications, internships and professional experience**.

-The portfolio is designed with a clean, responsive interface and highlights my journey as a **B.Tech Electronics & Telecommunication Engineering graduate transitioning into software development**.
+The portfolio features a clean and responsive interface designed for desktop, tablet and mobile devices.

+It highlights my journey as a **B.Tech Electronics & Telecommunication Engineering graduate transitioning into software development**.

 ---